insilichem/gaudi/README.md

     chimeracli "$CHIMERADIR"/bin/easy_install pip

 3 - Finally, you can run pip installations with `chimeracli "$CHIMERADIR"/bin/pip install <your_package>`, but it's so cumbersome it deserves another alias.
-In the same fashion, open `~/.bashrc` and add this line at the end:
+In the same fashion, open `~/.bashrc` and add this line at the end.
+Just don't forget to `source ~ /.bashrc` afterwards!

     chimerapip() { chimeracli "$CHIMERADIR"/bin/pip "${*}"; }

-4 - `pip` supports list of packages, so to install all the dependencies of GAUDI at once, just run these command:
+4 - GAUDI includes a `requirements.txt` file that list all dependencies to be installed by `pip`.
+To run it, just type:

+    cd /path/to/gaudi/
-    chimerapip install deap pyyaml repoze.lru
+    chimerapip install -r requirements.txt

 ## Running a GAUDI job
 You only have to run `launch.py <inputfile>.gaudi.yaml` with Chimera's Python.
 You have already done this to install the packages!